 Common Capital Gains Reliefs

-- Entrepreneurs’ Relief on the sale of your business
+- Business Asset Disposal Relief (formerly Entrepreneur’s Relief) on the sale of your business

-- Principal Private Residence Relief on the sale of your main residence;
+- Private Residence Relief on the sale of your main residence;

 - Lettings Relief on the sale of your main residence when it has been let out;